sveltejs/language-tools/docs/preprocessors/scss-less.md

 #### 2. Setting up a svelte-config.js

 You need a `svelte.config.js`.
-[Read here on how to set it up and also how it related to your build config](./in-general.md).
+[Read here on how to set it up and also how it relates to your build config](./in-general.md).
 If you are using [svelte-preprocess](https://github.com/sveltejs/svelte-preprocess) (recommended), this is enough:

 ```js
 const sveltePreprocess = require('svelte-preprocess');